-“The Christian ethos plays a vital role in all aspects of life at the school and especially in the teaching of the Religious Studies department.”
+“The Christian ethos plays a vital role in all aspects of life at the school and especially in the teaching of the religious studies department.”

 Why Study Religious Studies?

 King's Hall School is part of the Woodard Corporation, a wide group of schools originally set up by Nathaniel Woodard to reflect the best in Christian education.
-The Christian ethos plays a vital role in all aspects of life at the school and especially in the teaching of the Religious Studies department.
+The Christian ethos plays a vital role in all aspects of life at the school and especially in the teaching of the RS department.
 Pupils in Year 8 are prepared academically for Common Entrance and Scholarship exams which in turn prepares many of them for the GCSE RS at King's College and other senior schools.
 Common Entrance and Scholarship results are consistently excellent, something of which the school is justifiably proud.

 Christian Foundation and Multi-Faith Awareness

-Bible stories, which underpin much of Western culture and the three major world religions, form the basis of most lessons.
+Bible stories, which underpin much of western culture and the three major world religions, form the basis of most lessons.
 Selected passages are explored in detail, questions of morality discussed and the application of each passage to contemporary issues investigated.
-However, significant importance is also credited to the study of World Religions in order to prepare pupils for the multi-faith world in which they will interact.
+However, significant importance is also credited to the study of world religions in order to prepare pupils for the multi-faith world in which they will interact.

-The RS department advises on collective worship and pupil-led assemblies which take place each week, in addition to the assemblies and Chapel service provided by the Chaplain and Headmaster.
+The RS department advises on collective worship and pupil-led assemblies which take place each week, in addition to the assemblies and chapel service provided by the Chaplain and Headmaster.
 The department ensures that all pupils explore the issues which surround human existence, the existence of God, responsibilities for our planet and each other, the teachings of Jesus and personal and public morality.